massimo299/inner-product-db/README.md

 ### **Secure Database**

 This project includes a set of programs that can be used to encrypt tables (consisting of rows and columns) so that the owner of the data can create tokens to allow third party users to perform query on the encrypted tables and access only the informations that the token permitts them.
+The following is a typical the workflow:

 1. **Generate keys:**